 We take extremely seriously the confidentiality of those with whom we work.
 Both as part of our profession’s Ethical Codes and NASW and as a matter of law you can expect that in almost all cases information you share will remain confidential within the Center.
 There few, rare situations in which we can or must share information with others include:

 - When the client gives us written permission to share information with someone else;

 - When its seems imminently likely that an individual is dangerous to themselves or someone else (for example, they might kill themselves soon);

 - When information is offered that leads us to believe that a child or an adult who is unable to protect him or herself has been or is likely to be abused or neglected;

 - When the information is requested by valid court order.

-Individual counseling is available to students who are enrolled for at least 6 credits during a semester.
-Group counseling may be available for students taking less than 6 credits.
+Individual counseling is available to students who are enrolled at the University.
 During the summer, students enrolled in any class are eligible for services, though the number of sessions may be limited because of reduced staff availability.